-Where applicable, italicized text is used to provide definitions or describe the underlying philosophy of the requirements in that section.
-These statements are not program requirements and are therefore not citable.
+Where applicable, text in italics describes the underlying philosophy of the requirements in that section.
+These philosophic statements are not program requirements and are therefore not citable.

 Introduction

 Definition of Graduate Medical Education

 Graduate medical education is the crucial step of professional development between medical school and autonomous clinical practice.
 It is in this vital phase of the continuum of medical education that residents learn to provide optimal patient care under the supervision of faculty members who not only instruct, but serve as role models of excellence, compassion, cultural sensitivity, professionalism, and scholarship.